srose/keycloak_contributions/howto-01-build.md

 Question: What other partial builds are useful to speed up roundtrips?

 ## IDE: IntelliJ
-**Hint**: A commandline build is required to have everything working in an IDE, see above.
+**Hint**: A command-line build is recommended to have everything working in an IDE, see above.
 Some maven plugins are generating class files that are necessary.

 **Hint**: Use the Build-Menu Item in IntelliJ: *Build Project* but not *Rebuild Project*.